Student Housing & Residential Life - Community Standards

 - Skateboards may not be operated inside any residential facility at any time.

-Due to recent reports by the Consumer Product Safety Commission, Student Housing & Residential Life will no longer allow the storage, possession or charging of any Hover boards, Swagways, IO Hawks, Skywalkers, and similar devices with any CSUMB Housing facility.
+Due to recent reports by the Consumer Product Safety Commission, Student Housing & Residential Life will no longer allow the storage, possession or charging of any Hover boards, Swagways, IO Hawks, Skywalkers, motorized scooters (i.e. Lime or Bird), and similar devices within any CSUMB Housing facility.
 These housing facilities include; North Quad, East Campus, Main Campus, and Promontory.
 Student Housing & Residential Life is concerned about the potential impact that these devices may have on your safety.
 Individuals found in possession of such prohibited devices may be subject to conduct action.

 CSUMB is a smoke and tobacco free campus.
 Smoking and the use of tobacco products is prohibited on all university properties.